-Career Services run preparation courses for stages of Prison Officer recruitment campaigns by the Irish Prison Service.
-Prison Officer Recruit competitions are national competition that recruit prison officer recruits into the Prison Service.
-As part of this recruitment candidates face into a selection process which involves various assessments.
-Our courses prepare candidates for these assessments and have helped 100's of candidates gain entry into the prison service in the past.
+A 2018 Prison Officer recruitment campaign was launched in February for the Dublin area.
+Career Services run preparation courses for the assessment tests and interviews used in the selection stages of Prison Officer recruitment campaigns by the Irish Prison Service.
+Prison Officer Recruitment competitions are national competitions that recruit suitable candidates to the role of Recruit Prison Officers in the Irish Prison Service.
+As part of this recruitment, candidates face into a selection process which involves various assessments.
+Our courses prepare candidates for these assessments and have helped 100's of candidates gain entry into the prison service over the years.
+Give yourself the best chance at succeeding in these competitive recruitment competitions with our renowned courses.

 What is a Recruit Prison Officer?